 Note: Use the date of resolution as the invoice's received date in RHW, and date-stamp the invoice with that date.

-If billing for medically related purchases (MAPS, durable medical equipment, hearing aids, and hospital services) lacks the required invoice data, but all other information on the billing is accurate and complete, the VR staff member attaches the RHW system-generated billing cover sheet for the SA to the billing statement.
+If billing for medically related purchases (professional medical services, durable medical equipment, hearing aids, and hospital services) lacks the required invoice data, but all other information on the billing is accurate and complete, the VR staff member attaches the RHW system-generated billing cover sheet for the SA to the billing statement and files the documents in the VR case file.
 The combination of the two documents serves as the invoice for the associated SA.

 When advance payment is authorized by VRSM D-213-2: Advance Payments, the vendor's billing statement may be used as the invoice for receiving and paying.
 If the vendor's billing statement for advance payment situations lacks the required invoice data but all other information is accurate and complete, the VR staff member attaches the RHW system-generated billing cover sheet for the SA to the billing statement.
 The combination of the two documents serves as the invoice for the associated SA.
 For additional information about advance payments, refer to D-213-2: Advance Payments.